Peter Buck (anthropologist)

+Sir Peter Henry Buck KCMG DSO (c.
+October 1877 – 1 December 1951), also known as Te Rangi Hīroa or Te Rangihīroa, was a New Zealand anthropologist and an expert on Māori and Polynesian cultures who served many roles through his life: as a physician and surgeon; as an official in public health; as a member of parliament; and ultimately as a leading anthropologist and director of the Bishop Museum in Hawaii.

+In his younger years, Buck was highly accomplished as an athlete.
+At Te Aute College he captained the high school's athletics and rugby teams and while at University of Otago's medical school he was national long jump champion in 1900 and 1903.

+Buck served as a medical officer to Māori in the years following his medical training in 1905, before completing a doctor of medicine with a thesis on contemporary and traditional Māori medicine in 1910.
+In 1909 he was thrust into politics, serving as MP for the Northern Maori electorate until 1914.
+On recesses from parliament, Buck travelled to the Cook Islands and to Niue as a medical officer, where he developed his interests in anthropology.

+In 1921, following service in World War I, Buck was made director of the Māori Hygiene Division of the Department of Health.
+He continued to make a name for himself as an accomplished anthropologist of Pacific peoples—including as the leading authority on Māori material culture—and eventually served as director of the Bishop Museum in Hawaii, from 1936 until his death in 1951.

 Early life

-Peter Buck was born in Urenui, New Zealand, the only child of Anglo-Irish immigrant William Henry Buck and Rina, a Māori woman.
-William's wife Ngarongo-ki-tua had been unable to have children and, in line with Māori custom, Rina, one of Ngarongo's relatives, became part of the household and produced a child for the couple.
-Rina died soon after Peter was born, and Ngarongo raised him as her own.
+Peter Henry Buck was born in Urenui, in northern Taranaki, the only child of an Anglo-Irish immigrant, William Henry Buck.
+William's wife Ngārongo-ki-tua, whom he met at Urenui, had been unable to have children and, in line with Māori custom, Rina, one of Ngārongo's close relatives, became part of the household and produced a child for the couple.
+Rina died soon after Peter was born, and Ngārongo raised him as her own.
 He claimed to have been born in 1880, but the register of the primary school he attended records October 1877, which is likely to be correct.

-Te Rangi Hīroa was descended on his Māori (maternal) side from the Taranaki iwi of Ngāti Mutunga.
-In his teens, his elders gave him the name Te Rangi Hīroa (also written Te Rangihiroa) in honour of an uncle of Ngarongo's and an earlier notable ancestor.
-His paternal ancestry was English and Irish.
-Though he was largely brought up within the Pākehā community, Ngarongo-ki-tua and his great-aunt Kapuakore instilled a love of Māori tradition and language in him.
+Buck's paternal ancestry was Anglo-Irish.
+Though he was largely brought up within the Pākehā community at Urenui, Ngārongo-ki-tua and his great-aunt Kapuakore instilled a love of Māori tradition and language in him.
+Buck was descended on his maternal side from the Taranaki tribe of Ngāti Mutunga.

-After Ngarongo's death in 1892 he moved with his father to the Wairarapa.
-In 1896 he enrolled at Te Aute College, a school that produced many Māori leaders of the time.
-In 1899 he was named Dux and passed a medical preliminary examination entitling him to attend the University of Otago Medical School.
+After Ngārongo's death in 1892 he moved with his father to the Wairarapa.
+In 1896, he enrolled at Te Aute College, a school that produced many Māori leaders of the time.
+In 1899, he was named dux and passed a medical preliminary examination entitling him to attend medical school at University of Otago.

-Te Rangi Hīroa was later associated with the Young Māori Party.
+Buck was later associated with the Young Māori Party.